Clinton-Davis/focus_fitness/README.md

 ### User Stories

-1. It would be nice to be able to get everything I need to start my training from one website.
+#### User

+- As a user, I want to access the website from any device.
+- As a user, I want to easily navigate between the pages
+- As a user, I want to link to the social pages of the company.
+- As a user, I want to be able to see there special offers
-2. I would like to see if there are any special offers.
+- As a user, I would like to see featured blogs and other Programs that are on offer
+- As a user, I want to be able to read the details of a product and be able to review and rate them.
+- As a user, I would like to be able to search for a Product
-3. I would like to be able to purchase an item from the shop without having to log in.
+- As a user, I would like to be able to purchase an item from the shop without having to log in and expect to receive a confirmation email.
-4. I would like to read Professional blog about training and nutrition.
+- As a user, I would like to be able to search for a blog post I'm interested in
+- As a user, I would like only other logged-in users to see my members' blog posts and I would like to be able to comment on other members' blogs posts.
-5. I would like to be able to watch a video on how to do exercises and techniques.
+- As a user, I would like to be able to become a member by subscribing.
+- As a user, I would like to see the Professional programs they have to offer
-6. I would like to have a place where I can see all my past orders
+- As a user, I would like to have a place where I can see all my past orders
-7. I would like to be able to comment on other members blogs.
+- As a user, I would like to be able to change my password and shipping address
-8. I would like to be able to ask questions about a product or blog post.
+- As a user, I would like to be able to login with a social account.

+#### Admin

+- As administrator, I expect to be able to log in from any page.
+- As administrator, I expect to be able to add, edit, delete products, blogs, programs and  memberships as needed.
+- As administrator, I expect to be able to put products out of stock and on special.
+- As administrator, I would like that if a staff member did not put the right ‘was’ price of the product that only the ‘price’ would be shown.
-9. I would like to be able to review and rate products.
+- As administrator, I would like to be able to see what products have had the most views and heights
+- As administrator, I would like to be able to see all the orders that have taken place.
+- As administrator, I expect to see a ‘No Image’ image if there is no image for a product.

 ---